 History shows our most vulnerable suffer the most when disaster strikes.
 Now California is doing something about it...

 Empowering people who have been hard to reach, or socially isolated all across the state by giving them the right type of support to safeguard themselves, their families, and their communities from the next disaster.
 Delivered by people and groups you trust.

-In March 2020 we joined forces with the “Stay Home.
-Save Lives.” public awareness campaign to connect diverse and vulnerable populations to resources on COVID-19 through our strong statewide network.
+In March 2020 we joined forces with the “Your Actions Save Lives” public awareness campaign to connect diverse and vulnerable populations to resources on COVID-19 through our strong statewide network.
 Additionally, we are supporting the “Stay Home.
 Save Lives.
 Check In.” initiative to help combat social isolation and food insecurity among Californians who are over the age of 65.
-As part of this effort, the state released this consumer-friendly website:COVID19.CA.GOV
+For updates and trusted information on COVID-19, visit:COVID19.CA.GOV

-We are leveraging the power of volunteerism while ensuring preparedness support and information is not only limited to those who have been privileged enough to access, understand and afford it.Govenor of California
+We are leveraging the power of volunteerism while ensuring preparedness support and information is not only limited to those who have been privileged enough to access, understand and afford it.Governor of California

 Download our Prepare for Public Health Emergencies Tip Sheet to learn more ways to protect yourself and your family.Learn More